ntheile/World-Survey-Kit/WorldSurveyKit/README.md

 * added security to the File table, public and private can now be set on a survey
 * user cannot delete own survey in own org - fixed the FilesController delete method and added q.js to fix reset of app
 * added the profile menu and fixed isOrgAmin bug
+* finished tour js, make a flag in db for first time logged in